Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Multi-LRO Systems

 \subsubsection{Failure Analysis}

-We further analyze the failure reasons for each baseline.
-Table~\ref{tab:e2e-failure} reports the rates of seven distinct failure types identified by our experts, covering both planning and execution phases, besides out-of-scope queries.
+We further analyze the detailed failure reasons for each baseline.
+Table~\ref{tab:e2e-failure} reports six distinct failure modes identified in our analysis, spanning the scope, planning, and execution stages, where each numerical value represents the proportion of failures attributed to that mode relative to the total number of failures.

-For auto-planning methods, most failures are owing to planning errors.
-Specifically, SUQL exhibits limited planning capabilities due to its ambiguous planning instructions.
-Besides, the abstract and overly general operator design in SUQL (\ie, \texttt{Answer} and \texttt{Summary}) lacks logical clearness, which confuses the LLM planner to decide how and when to invoke them.
-This finding is also claimed in \iref{5} regarding query planning.